cosminadrianpopescu/azul/README.md

   statusbar.
 In case you want to use your own statusbar `nvim` plugin, or a tabline plugin, just set this option to false and load your statusline or tabline plugin via `init.lua`.
-You can check the `theme.lua` file as an inspiration on how to create your own statusbar.
+You can check the `theme.lua` file as an inspiration on how to create your own statusbar. *Note*: to change this option, `azul` requires a restart
 * **auto_start_logging** If true, then start logging automatically when opening a new pane.
 This option allows you to have as many lines in your current scrollback, that you can see at anytime by invoking